yifeisu/TG-GAT/README.md

 ## Abstract

-This report details the method of the winning entry of the AVDN Challenge in ICCV 2023.
+This report details the method of the winning entry of the AVDN Challenge in ICCV CLVL 2023.
 The competition addresses the Aerial Navigation from Dialog History (ANDH) task, which requires a drone agent to associate dialog history with aerial observations to reach the destination.
 For better cross-modal grounding abilities of the drone agent, we propose a Target-Grounded Graph-Aware Transformer (TG-GAT) framework.
 Concretely, TG-GAT first leverages a graph-aware transformer to capture spatiotemporal dependency, which benefits navigation state tracking and robust action planning.
 In addition, an auxiliary visual grounding task is devised to boost the agent’s awareness of referred landmarks.
 Moreover, a hybrid augmentation strategy based on large language models is utilized to mitigate data scarcity limitations.
-Our TG-GA framework won the AVDN Challenge 2023, with 2.2% and 3.0% absolute improvements over the baseline on SPL and SR metrics, respectively.
+Our TG-GA framework won the AVDN Challenge, with 2.2% and 3.0% absolute improvements over the baseline on SPL and SR metrics, respectively.

-We recommend referring to the original [AVDN paper](https://arxiv.org/abs/2205.12219) for more detailed information.
+For AVDN task,  we recommend referring to the original [AVDN paper](https://arxiv.org/abs/2205.12219) for more detailed information.